elkhorn-heavy/walkthroughs/overthewire/bandit/level_07.md

 Over 100 lines have been snipped off the bottom of the output of this command, as there are many directories and files that this user cannot access.

 Good thing this challenge includes the new command `grep`.
-This command takes lines of input and selects those that contain a given string.
+By default this command takes lines of input and selects those that contain a given string.
 Similarly, it has a `-v` flag used to remove lines of input that contain a given string.
 With shell commands the `|` or "pipe" operator is used to send the output of one command to the input of another:

 ```
 bandit6@bandit:~$ find / -user bandit7 -group bandit6 -size 33c | grep -v "Permission denied"